-Finally, no amendments to the current areas included in the Development Boundaries are proposed.
+Finally, no amendments to the current areas included in the development boundaries are proposed.

-There will therefore be 3 development boundaries in the Local Plan: Hoveton and Wroxham, Oulton Broad and Thorpe St Andrew.
-They will be drawn the same as the 2019 Local Plan.
+There will therefore be 4 development boundaries in the Local Plan: Filby, Hoveton and Wroxham, Oulton Broad and Thorpe St Andrew.
+They will be drawn the same as the 2019 Local Plan, although the Filby Boundary is new and shown in section 7 of this report.